 Read: How to Make Sure Your WordPress Site is Visible for Google

-Also, when you are watching videos on YouTube, or using some free Android application, and most likely, when you are reading a blog, a small news website, you’ll see a number of display ads.
+Also, when you are watching videos on YouTube, or using some free Android application, and most likely, when you are reading a blog, or a small news website, you’ll see a number of display ads.
 All of them are there because someone is using Google Adwords to publish them.
 And on every one of these places, it could be your brand that occupies that estate.

 This is what Google AdWords will help you to achieve.
 And this is why it is the advertising platform that it is.